calblueprint/dccentralkitchen/docs/shared/privacypolicy.md

 editLink: false
 ---

-# Healthy Corners Rewards Privacy Policy
+# Healthy Corners App Privacy Policy

-_Effective Date: March 21, 2020; Last updated May 9, 2020_
+_Effective Date: March 21, 2020; Last updated June 18, 2020_

-This Privacy Policy explains how Healthy Corners Rewards ("us", "we", "our") uses and protects your information when you use Healthy Corners Rewards ("app", "Service") .
+This Privacy Policy explains how DC Central Kitchen ("us", "we", "our") uses and protects your information when you use the Healthy Corners app ("app", "Service") .

 By using our app, you are consenting to our use of your personal information in accordance with this Privacy Policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 ## Information We Collect

-### **Information You Provide**
+### Information You Provide

 We collect personal information from you when you voluntarily provide it, such as when you register for access to the app, use certain aspects of the service, or respond to one of our surveys.
 For example, we collect your name and phone number upon registering for an account to use the service.